JKomoroski/version99/README.md

     go build

 This service is running on http://version99.grons.nl.
 However, I encourage you to run this service yourself as bandwidth to my machine is limited.

+Often you only need this sevice for just 1 package.
+In that case you can also download the jar and pom for that package and upload it to your local repository (that is, if you have one).

+## Update April 2019

+It has been 6 years since the Go version of this service was developed and deployed.
+Luckily, commons-logging is rarely encountered anymore and this service is less and less necessary.
+Nonetheless, the service is still running and I have found no reason yet to change that :)